moleike/matcha/README.md

 Notes
 =====
 Currently works well with primitive types and std containers.
-User-defined types must provide:
+User-defined types should provide:
-- *operator==* for equality comparison and
+- *operator==* for equality comparison unless are plain-old data types
-- *operator<<* for insertion into an output source.
+- *operator<<* for insertion into an output source, printing <unkown-type> otherwise.

 License
 =======